 Redeveloping Historic High-Grade Gold Property in Ontario

 Further illustrating management’s confidence in the potential of the Lingman Lake property and the surrounding geology, Signature Resources launched two aggressive claim staking programs in 2017 and 2018.
-The company targeted highly prospective claims to the north and west of the mine site where government geologist records have indicated numerous occurrences along the greenstone belt in a similar setting as the Lingman Lake gold zones.
-Signature Resources increased its land package from 616.8 hectares to 15,774 hectares (which includes 18 patent claims), which is an increase of almost 2,500%.
+The company targeted highly-prospective claims to the north and west of the mine site where government geologist records have indicated numerous occurrences along the greenstone belt in a similar setting as the Lingman Lake gold zones, significantly increasing its land package.
+Signature Resources’ property currently totals 14,820 hectares.

 In the last half of 2018, the company completed a 1500-meter drill program that focused on the areas that formed the historic resource.
 Highlights from the drill program include: